softwaresaved/SSI-Website-Issues/README.md

-# SSI-Website-Issues
+# READ ME

-If you encounter any issues, bugs, or content that needs to be updated on the new SSI website, please report it here.
+This is the repository to log issues, bugs, features or content requests for the SSI website.

+Please create an issue and add the label that best describes your request.

+A member of the SSI team will look into your issue.

 For questions, contact us at info@software.ac.uk